 Updated 2 months ago

 Skewers have become popular for very modern reasons.
-Kabobs are quick to cook (with little heat or space, ideal for food trucks), hand-held and highly portable, fresh, generally low-carb and easily augmented with vegetables.
-What was cooked on small roadside fires for centuries has a place on fast, casual menus.
+Kabobs are quick to cook (with little heat or space, ideal for food trucks), handheld and highly portable, fresh, generally low-carb and easily augmented with vegetables.
+What was cooked on small roadside fires for centuries has established a place on fast, casual menus.